Asian shares decline after retreats on Wall Street, Europe

 The Fed raised its short-term interest rate by half a percentage point on Wednesday, its seventh increase this year.
 Central banks in Europe followed along Thursday, with the European Central Bank, Bank of England and Swiss National Bank each raising their main lending rate by a half-point Thursday.

 Although the Fed is slowing the pace of its rate increases, the central bank signaled it expects rates to be higher over the coming few years than it had previously anticipated.
-That disappointed investors who hoped recent signs that inflation is easing somewhat would persuade the Fed to take some pressure off the brakes it's applying to the U.S. economy.
+That disappointed investors who hoped recent signs that inflation is easing would persuade the Fed to lighten up on the brakes it's applying to the U.S. economy.

 The federal funds rate stands at a range of 4.25% to 4.5%, the highest level in 15 years.
 Fed policymakers forecast that the central bank's rate will reach a range of 5% to 5.25% by the end of 2023.
 Their forecast doesn't call for a rate cut before 2024.